Hydrostatic approximation of the 2D primitive equations in a thin strip: Global wellposedness of the hydrostatic limit system

-In order to end the proof of Theorem \ref{th:hydrolimit}, we only need to prove Inequality \eqref{eq:hydrolimitdtU}.
-For that, we apply $\Delta_q^h$ to \eqref{S1eq8} and take the $L^2$ inner product of resulting equation with $\Delta_q^h (\pa_tu)_\phi$.
-That yields
+In order to end the proof of Theorem \ref{th:hydrolimit}, we need to prove Inequality \eqref{eq:hydrolimitdtU}.
+Applying the operator $\phi$ and then $\Delta_q^h$ to the first equation of \eqref{eq:hydrolimit} and taking the $L^2$ inner product of resulting equation with $\Delta_q^h (\pa_tu)_\phi$ yield